Programs & Projects

 Training, Mentorship & Professional Development.

 ROBWI provides education, mentorship, and professional development for doulas and community providers committed to serving families across rural Oklahoma.
-Our programs are grounded in trauma-informed care, cultural humility, and real-world practice, with an emphasis on sustainability, ethical care, and continuity of care.
+Our programs are grounded in trauma-responsive care, cultural humility, and the understanding that knowledge is carried within communities as well as within clinical systems.

-Through hands-on training, guided mentorship, and ongoing learning opportunities, we prepare a skilled, supported workforce that understands the realities of rural systems and the importance of relationship-centered care.
-Participants gain practical tools for serving families, navigating documentation and billing systems, and building sustainable roles within their communities.
+Through hands-on training, guided mentorship, and ongoing learning opportunities, we prepare a workforce that understands both the realities of rural systems and the importance of relationship-centered care.

 Community-Based Doula Training & Certification